DataTools4Heart/.github/profile/README.md

 #### Licensing

-All components are **open-source** nd governed by specific licenses.
+All components are **open-source** and governed by specific licenses.
 Please refer to each repository for detailed licensing information.

 #### Core Components